swatson-phillips/GT-CS-3312-SampleRepo/docs/resources/RemediatingCommonIssues+Tips.md

 * If it was discussed and decided verbally in a meeting, follow up that meeting with meeting minutes sent by email to the team and client clearly outlining the change.
 * If it was an email exchange, then still follow up with and email that clearly details the change: "We are added XYZ story and removing QRS and TUV stories per Mrs. Phillips' request."
 * In both cases, make sure to then update your iteration plan which can be included in the above email correspondence.

+## Busy client
+Oftentimes clients are already busy with other duties which can make it hard to schedule time with them and get information.
+Here are some strategies that can help:

+* Schedule all meetings for the semester at the first meeting.
+Go into the meeting with suggested dates/time that work or an app setup to take in availability for the dates you'd like to meet.
+After the dates and times are decided, make sure to send them an Outlook meeting invitation with location information (in-person or virtual).

+* Ask if there is someone else that that would be a good contact for the project.
+Sometimes this can also be helpful if there is a more technical person that can get you any you might need.

+* Write really clear emails.
+Here is a [TikTok on this topic](https://vm.tiktok.com/TTPdhcAeBK/) on this.

+* Followup all meetings with notes especially if there are action items for your client (i.e. you are waiting on them to get you something)via email.
+Make sure to include the meeting minutes on what was discussed and promised in the followup email.
+You can utilize the down-edited meet agenda format that you use for your team meetings if you like.